omaralsanea/Project-4-frontend/README.md

 ## 1) Planning
 Due to my passion within the area, I arrived fairly quickly at the idea of creating a fitness web-app.
 I wanted to deliver all the features that I would want from such an app, namely:
-- Exercises - both guided and using a self-timer.
+- Exercises - with full descriptions/instructions and gifs demonstrating the movement.
-- Notes - so that the user can scribble down any illuminating thoughts.
+- A list of all muscles that are targetted in that particular exercise.
 - Community - a hub for both forum-type threads and admin-posted articles for insight.
 - Profile - a page to keep track of your progress, in order to boost motivation.
 IntelliHench being completely responsive was also a very high priority so that the user can benefit from the app wherever they are.